magniff/watch/README.md

     # only palindromic strings are allowed
     foo = CombineFrom(String, Pred(lambda string: string == string[::-1]))
 ```
+Note that all of them and each validator, presenting in `watch.builtins` are self-validate, thus you can't construct `watch.builtins.InstanceOf` with non-class.

+### Secondary validators
+Find more stuff in `watch.buitins`.

 ### How to control function arguments and result
 There is a thing, known as `PEP 0484`, that proposes a very abstract way of validation of functions arguments and result via annotations.
 Current library have some support for this pep: